trillium-rs/trillium/docs/guide/handlers/http_client.md

 # }) }
 ```

-`trillium-native-tls` can be used instead of `trillium-rustls` with the same pattern.
+`trillium-native-tls` and `trillium-openssl` can be used instead of `trillium-rustls` with the same pattern.

 ## HTTP/2